by Work the World

 Adult nursing placement in Arusha, Tanzania

 If you choose to go nursing abroad, you’re going to learn.
 You’re going to learn a lot, and you’re going to learn a lot quickly, which is great.
-If you’re in a low-resource setting, you’ll pick up resilience from local staff who experience hardship as the norm.
+In a low-resource setting, you’ll pick up resilience from local staff who experience hardship as the norm.
 Your self-confidence will be continually boosted by challenging experiences that come with the territory.
 You’ll get much better at communicating as you’ll work in an environment where most patients won’t speak English.
 The list goes on.

 Madeline travelled to Dar es Salaam recently, and she had this to say: